deepgram/content/articles/en/community/troubleshoot-transcript-pending-status-1337827489472320837.md

 ### Common Causes for Pending Requests

 1. **Improper Use of Query Parameters:**
    - Ensure query parameters are used correctly.
-For instance, the `keep_alive` parameter should be correctly configured, as stated in the [Deepgram Keep Alive documentation](https://developers.deepgram.com/docs/audio-keep-alive).
+Certain combinations of API parameters can sometimes cause processing issues.

 2. **Invalid Audio Data:**
    - The audio data format must be correct.
 Ensure the audio file formats and encodings match the API requirements outlined in [Deepgram's Audio Formats documentation](https://developers.deepgram.com/docs/audio-formats).